 What is Generational Wealth?

-Generational wealth is the wealth that you received from your family or one that you create and will pass onto the next generation.
-Many times this is referred to as “family wealth” as it continues to be passed down from generation to generation.
+Many times this is referred to as “family wealth” as it continues to be passed down.

-If you educate the next generation and plan carefully, your wealth will pass on from one generation to the next, with your money helping provide for your great-great-great-grandchildren!
+The goal is that each generation educates the next carefully so that the family wealth will pass from one generation to the next, with your money helping provide for your great-great-great-grandchildren!

 Think about some of the wealthy families who have continued their generational wealth through well-known businesses.